calebe-takehisa/repository_Python/README.md

 </p>

 # Introduction
-* This is my code repository for Python classes, i will also be adding some of my Python skills here.
+* This is my code repository for Python lessons, i will also be adding some of my Python skills here.
 I am placing all projects separating by folders in the same repository, so that it is easier to generate a links to attach to my portfolio separating by content.
 (Python, SQL, and others)